kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_fingerprint.md

 When fingerprinting a 'dir' artifact, you can exclude certain paths from fingerprint calculation using the `--exclude` flag.
-Excluded paths are relative to the artifact path(s) and can be literal paths or glob patterns.
+Excluded paths are relative to the DIR-PATH and can be literal paths or glob patterns.
 The supported glob pattern syntax is what is documented here: https://pkg.go.dev/path/filepath#Match , plus the ability to use recursive globs "**"